 - There are some landlords that will turn your nonpayment of rent over to collection agencies and credit agencies, which may destroy your credit rating.

 - Illinois Governor J.B.
 Pritzker’s Exe.
-Order 2020-10 has placed a moratorium on evictions under the “Gubernatorial Disaster Proclamation” and is in effect until the proclamation is withdrawn.
+Order 2020-10, renewed multiples times, most recently by Executive Order 2021-01, has placed a moratorium on evictions under the “Gubernatorial Disaster Proclamation” and is in effect until the proclamation is withdrawn.
 However, you are still obligated to pay rent and perform any other obligations under the lease.
 The landlord can still issue a 5-day notice if you fail to meet your obligations and seek an eviction once the courts have re-opened.

 Coronavirus Aid, Relief, and Economic Security (CARES) Act – Renter Protections

 - If you are renting from a landlord who has a federally backed mortgage, the CARES Act provides for a suspension or moratorium on evictions.

 - You cannot be evicted for nonpayment of rent for 120 days beginning on March 27, 2020 and ending July 25, 2020.

 - After the 120-day period is up, the landlord cannot require you, the tenant, to vacate until providing you with a thirty-day notice to vacate.

 - If you’re a tenant in a multifamily rental property financed by Fannie Mae, your landlord can seek assistance through the Fannie Mae Disaster Response Network.

 - Your landlord can seek forbearance, late fee relief, and repayment options on the property.